God, this is such a black day for the American left.

 He went out to Columbus for fundraising and an outreach and a town meeting and so forth.

-And an audience was supposed to be a gracious one.
+And the audience was supposed to be a gracious one.

-But Rom Emanuel found himself fielding spirited questions at a breakfast meeting late last week as he laid out his ideas on how Democrats could seize control of the Congress from the Republicans.
+But Rom Emmanuel found himself fielding spirited questions at a breakfast meeting late last week as he laid out his ideas on how Democrats could seize control of the Congress from the Republicans.

-When the Illinois Congressman did not include national security in his top five talking points, a man raised his hand and his voice.
+When the Illinois congressman did not include national security in his top five talking points, a man raised his hand in his voice.

 Every American believes in securing America.